Steve-Pilato/Steve-Pilato.github.io/_posts/2024-07-24-mario-party.md

   }
   self$position <- tail(visted_spaces, n=1)
 ```

-### Lastly, I loop through each space the player lands on and check to see if that index contains a star.
-If there is a star located at that index, I increment the star attribute by 1.

 ### The only other method in the object allows for printing useful information on the player.

 ```{default}